 Phonics and Spelling

 The children in key stage 2 are following the support for spelling program suitable for their year group.
-This is also taught in smaller groups at the same time as phonics in key stage 1 to allow for all staff movement.

 We have a dedicated 20 minute reading slot each day, in the morning as the children arrive, where the children may read independently, with an adult or share their books with their peers.
 The children may choose to read either their reading scheme book, chosen from the Oxford reading tree program, or a 'real'book which has been chosen by the child following their interests.

 It is vital that the children bring in their reading books each day whether they have read at home or not.

 The children are also heard reading in small guided reading reading groups each week.
 We have a range of reading schemes for these sessions including Floppy's Phonics, Project X and Rigby Star books.

 REMEMBER - each day your child reads at home they will receive a sticker and start their journey on the reading challenge.

 Your child can earn certificates, badges, wristbands, bookmarks and reading licences when they reach each target milestone.
 The child who reads the most in the school each half term will receive a £5 voucher.
 If a child reaches 250 reads they will also receive a £5 voucher.

 Are you looking for inspiring books for your children but don't know where to start?
 Take a look at the booklists on this link to the Booktrust website.